 Although Home Office policy doesn’t mention it, assistance and support may also be needed for an appropriate time after criminal proceedings have concluded, for example, if a victim is still dealing with the memories that have come up as part of their witness evidence.
 EU Directive 2011/36/EU (Preamble para 18) states:

 ‘It is necessary for victims of trafficking in human beings to be able to exercise their rights effectively.
 Therefore, assistance and support should be available to them before, during and for an appropriate time after criminal proceedings … Where necessary, for example if medical treatment is ongoing due to the severe physical or psychological consequences of the crime, or if the victim’s safety is at risk due to the victim’s statements in those criminal proceedings.’

 See the section on European Union Nationals section for more on the rights of EU and EEA nationals to DL.

 Children and DL

 In regard to decisions being made in respect of children, whether victims themselves or the child of a victim, the guidance accepts that the child’s best interests should be a primary consideration (although not necessarily the only consideration) and one that can affect the duration of leave granted.
-On duration, the guidance goes on to state at p.
-16:
+On duration, the guidance states at p.16:

-‘Where the child or their parent meets the criteria for a grant of DL based on modern slavery, consideration should be given to factors such as the length of residence in the UK, where the child was born, and the strength grant of limited leave rather than indefinite leave to remain (ILR).
-This does not alter the expectation that in most cases a standard period of up to 30 months DL will be appropriate. ‘
+‘Where the child or their parent meets the criteria for a grant of DL based on modern slavery, consideration should be given to factors such as the length of residence in the UK, where the child was born, and the strength of the evidence to suggest that the child’s life would be adversely affected by a grant of limited leave rather than indefinite leave to remain (ILR).
+This does not alter the expectation that in most cases a standard period of up to 30 months DL will be appropriate.‘